vaishnavsm/blog-tcp-connection-limit/README.md

 It uses non-blocking sockets (setting the `SO_RCVTIMEO`, `SO_SNDTIMEO`, and `O_NONBLOCK` options on the socket) and uses `poll` to poll for events on the listen socket and connection file descriptors.

 The listener is also started with the `SO_REUSEADDR` and `SO_REUSEPORT` options.
 `SO_REUSEPORT` is not really relevant to the listener in the article, as we do not try and spin up multiple servers listening on the same port.
-However, it is possible to run multiple instances of this listener on the same port given they use different listen addresses.
+In this article, we assume they use different listen addresses.
 This includes one listener on `0.0.0.0` and another on `127.0.0.1`, for example.
+However, it is possible to run multiple instances of this listener on the same port.

 ### Connector